-When pursuing a B.S. degree in Speech and Hearing Sciences you can work with faculty members who have extensive research experience in the field.
-Experience with research is highly recommended for those Speech and Hearing Sciences majors who would like to earn their Ph.D. and become researchers or professors as a career goal.
-The department includes 14 faculty research labs where you have the opportunity to gain experience in speech perception, language development, voice disorders, bilingual language, and audiology.
+When pursuing a B.S. degree in Speech, Language and Hearing Sciences you can work with faculty members who have extensive research experience in the field.
+Experience with research is highly recommended for those Speech, Language and Hearing Sciences majors who would like to earn their Ph.D. and become researchers or professors as a career goal.
+The department includes 11 faculty research labs where you have the opportunity to gain experience in speech perception, language development, voice disorders, aphasia, bilingual language, and audiology.

-Speech and Hearing Sciences (SPHS) is by definition an interdisciplinary field with its roots in psychology, physiology, physics, music, linguistics, and education.
+Speech, Language and Hearing Sciences (SLHS) is by definition an interdisciplinary field with its roots in psychology, physiology, physics, music, linguistics, and education.
 The program integrates these diverse influences through faculty scholarship, research, student education and clinical services.

 Tracks and concentrations

-The B.S. in Speech and Hearing Sciences provides a strong preparation to apply to graduate programs in audiology and speech language pathology.
+The B.S. in Speech, Language and Hearing Sciences provides a strong preparation to apply to graduate programs in audiology and speech language pathology.

 Work with the academic advisor to individualize your major in Speech and Hearing Sciences through focused coursework and field experience.